olivernewth/static-blog/content/blog/mastering-the-job-search-a-comprehensive-guide.md

 ## Establishing a Job Search Routine

-The key to a successful job search lies in consistency and organization.
-By establishing a daily routine, you can ensure that you're making steady progress towards your career goals.
+The key to a successful job search lies in consistency and organization. {{< citation 1 "Research shows that job seekers who maintain a structured routine are 1.4 times more likely to land a job within 90 days compared to those with an inconsistent approach (Source: CareerBuilder, 2023)." >}} By establishing a daily routine, you can ensure that you're making steady progress towards your career goals.
 Here's a breakdown of an effective daily job search schedule:

 ### Morning and Evening: Look for New Opportunities